SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 It was hysterical.

-Man, it was so funny.
+Man, it's so funny.
 I would laugh every time.

 You know, David, last year,

-I gifted Masterclass to my sister for her birthday, and she couldn't stop talking about it.
+I gifted Masterclass to my sister for a birthday, and she couldn't stop talking about it.

-See, see how that works?
-She integrated it into her mornings as a little personal growth. ritual inspired me to do the same.
+See how that works?
+She integrated it into her mornings as a little personal growth ritual, inspired me to do the same.
+Okay.

 I'm so glad you just heard that.
 Like you heard me.

 You know what I mean?
-Amy Poehler does an
+Amy Pohler does a

-People have, when you're writing emails, in your presentations, when you're in conversations, it sort of makes you think a little differently.
-But there's so many with Masterclass.
+People have when you're writing emails and your presentations when you're in conversations, it sort of makes you think a little differently.
+But there's so many with masterclass.

 I mean, there's how many 200 world-class classes with genius people teaching you.
-And the plan started just $10 a month.
+And the plans start at just $10 a month, billed annually so you can watch or listen anywhere on your phone,

 And David, every membership comes with bonus guides and a 30-day money-back guarantee.
 Thousands of bite-sized lessons fit right into your schedule.